diku-dk/futhark/docs/language-reference.rst

 in natural text.

-* A type ascription (`exp` ``:`` `type`) cannot appear as an array index, as it collides with the syntax for slicing.
+* A type ascription (`exp` ``:`` `type`) cannot appear as an array index, as it conflicts with the syntax for slicing.

 * In ``f [x]``, there is am ambiguity between indexing the array ``f`` at position ``x``, or calling the function ``f`` with the singleton